MahogaWeerasinghe/SOD_VOP/README.md

 # SOD_VOP
-to test the model of Decomposition and Completion Network for Salient Object Detection
+to test the model of Salient Object Detection for various Object Properties